ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 ```
 Instead, initializing `Student.name` to "TBD" the constructor with no arguments will call the constructor with one argument passing null as the name.
 We really didn't need "TBD" as it turns out.

-However, the syntax for one constructor calling another is weird, instead of the constructor name we use `this` as shown here
+However, the syntax for one constructor calling another is weird, instead of the constructor name we use `this` as shown here.
+- Java can figure out which constructor by checking the signature (the number of parameters and their types) in the call to `this(...)`

 ```java